Sleep Apnea in Golden, CO

-Sleep apnea is a common sleep disorder that involves repeated breathing interruptions during sleep.
-These interruptions may occur hundred of times each night, and may be the result of structural abnormalities or brain malfunctions.
-During normal breathing, air passes through the nose, past the flexible structures in the back of the throat, including the soft palate, uvula and tongue.
-When a person is awake, the muscles hold this airway open.
-When they are asleep, these muscles relax and the airway usually stays open.
-Sleep apnea occurs when the upper airway and airflow are blocked, causing the oxygen levels to drop in both in the brain and the blood, resulting in shallow breathing or breathing pauses during sleep.
+Sleep apnea is a potentially serious sleep disorder that many people suffer from.
+This disorder involves repeated breathing interruptions throughout the night.
+These can happen numerous times and may be due to structural abnormalities or brain malfunctions.
+When breathing is normal, air passes through the nose, throat, uvula, and tongue.
+If a person is awake, the muscles hold the airway open.
+If you are asleep, the muscles with relax and the airway should stay open.
+When the upper airway and airflow are blocked, sleep apnea will occur.
+When this happens, oxygen levels drop in both the brain and blood.
+This results in shallow breathing or pauses in breathing while asleep.

 - Enlarged tonsils or adenoids

 - Cardiovascular problems

 - Throat and tongue muscles that are more relaxed than normal

 Adults over the age of 60 may be more at risk of developing sleep apnea.
 The aging process may limit the brain’s ability to keep the throat muscles stiff while asleep.
 If you drink alcohol heavily or use sedatives, you may also be at a higher risk.
 These substances can relax the muscles of the throat, causing the breathing disruptions.

 Obstructive sleep apnea (OSA) is the most common form of sleep apnea.
 It occurs when the soft tissue at the back of the throat closes, blocking or obstructing the airway.
 Patients who are overweight, have high blood pressure, are older, smoke or have a family history of sleep apnea may have an increased risk of developing OSA.